Bolt d'Oro: 2018: three-year-old season

 Bolt d'Oro's three-year-old debut was delayed by some body soreness in early January.
 Ruis bypassed the early prep races in February to give the colt more time to recover.
-Ruis also decided to change jockeys from Corey Nakatani, who had ridden the colt in all of his two-year-old races, to Javier Castellano.
+He also changed jockeys from Corey Nakatani, who had ridden the colt in all of his two-year-old races, to Javier Castellano.

 On March 10, Bolt d'Oro entered the San Felipe Stakes, in which he was the slight favorite over the undefeated McKinzie.
 Lombo went to the early lead, followed closely by McKinzie with Bolt d'Oro a few lengths back in fourth.
 On the final turn, Bolt d'Oro made his move on the outside while Lombo dropped back.
 Rounding into the stretch, Bolt d'Oro bumped with McKinzie, then pulled into the lead.
 After nearly going into the rail, McKinzie rallied and the two horses battled down the stretch.
-In the final sixteenth of a mile, McKinzie started to bear out into Bolt d'Oro's path and the two horses bumped again.
-McKinzie crossed the line a head in front, but was disqualified to second.
+In the final sixteenth of a mile, McKinzie started to bear out into Bolt d'Oro's path and the two bumped again.
+McKinzie crossed the line a head in front but was disqualified to second.
 The stewards felt that the fault for the first contact near the head of the stretch was inconclusive: one camera angle showed that McKinzie may have caused the problem by bearing out, while the other angle showed that Bolt d'Oro may have been at fault for bearing in.
-However, McKinzie was clearly at fault in the second incident and the stewards felt the interference was enough to have cost Bolt d'Oro the race.
+However, McKinzie was clearly at fault in the second incident and the stewards felt that the interference was enough to have cost Bolt d'Oro the race.

 The win moved Bolt d'Oro to the top of the NTRA three-year-old poll with 29 first place votes, followed closely by McKinzie.
 Veteran sportswriter Steve Haskin called them "two exceptional colts who ran their hearts out, got a lot out of the race, and are for now clear-cut favorites for the Run for the Roses."